BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ## Accelerator Architectures in HPC {#sec:chapter2-accelerator-architectures}

+We will use the term "accelerators" to refer to any form of hardware specialized to a particular pattern of computation; Thus, specialized hardware may accelerate a given application code according to that codes characteristics.
+Accelerators commonly include GPU, FPGA, DSP, ASIC and MIC devices.
+We define accelerators to include all compute devices, including CPUs, since their architecture is well suited to accelerate the computation of specific dwarfs.
 Applications depicted by dwarfs in The Dwarf Taxonomy, [Section @sec:the-dwarf-taxonomy], offer a wide-range of characteristics realistic to scientific computing applications.
-Lee et al. [@Lee:2010:DGV:1816038.1816021] show that certain applications -- the constraint solver and database sorting benchmark -- are better suited for CPUs while evaluating the validity of reported speedup results on GPU devices, which suggest structural characteristics of application impact on device performance.
+Lee et al. [@Lee:2010:DGV:1816038.1816021] evaluate the validity of reported speedup results between CPU and GPU devices over five benchmarks while considering optimizations which impact the characteristics of the codes.
+They find optimizations such as multithreading, cache blocking, and reorganization of memory accesses strongly affect CPU devices whilst minimizing global synchronization and using local shared buffers benefit GPU devices.
+Two of their benchmarks are better suited for CPUs and suggest structural characteristics of applications impact on device performance.
-By extension, it is envisaged that applications represented by a dwarf will experience different performance based on the characteristics of application codes and the device on which it is executed, in other words, certain applications are better suited to specific types of accelerator.
+By extension, we expect that the performance of an application which is representative of a given dwarf will depend on the execution device and the structural characteristics which define that dwarf, in other words, certain applications are better suited to specific types of accelerator.
-Accelerators, in this setting, refer to any form of hardware specialized to a particular pattern of computation; Thus, specialized hardware may accelerate a given application code according to that codes characteristics.
-Accelerators commonly include GPU, FPGA, DSP, ASIC and MIC devices.
-We define accelerators to include all compute devices, including CPUs, since their architecture is well suited to accelerate the computation of specific dwarfs; Additionally, the heterogeneous configuration of side cores on modern CPUs presents a similar set of work-scheduling problems, that occur on other accelerators, primarily, these cores need to be given the appropriate work to ensure good system performance.
 The remainder of this section will present and describe each type of accelerator, its history and its uses.

 Central Processing Units (CPU) have additional circuitry for branch control logic, and generally operate at a high frequency, ensuring this architecture is highly suited to sequential tasks or workloads with many divergent logical comparisons -- corresponding to the finite-state machine, combinational logic, dynamic programming and backtrack branch and bound dwarfs of the Berkeley Dwarf Taxonomy.
-Additionally, CPUs are increasingly configured as two separate CPUs but provided on the same System-on-a-Chip (SoC) and strengthens the argument of defining accelerators to include CPUs.
+Additionally, it is increasingly common to combine heterogeneous CPUs in a System-on-a-Chip (SoC).
-Comprised of two separate micro-architectures, a high-performance CPU -- faster base clock speed with additional hardware for branching -- to support the irregular control and access behaviour of typical workloads; and a smaller CPU -- commonly with a lower base-clock frequency but with many more cores and support for longer vector instructions -- for the highly parallel workloads/tasks common in scientific computing.
+Comprised of two separate micro-architectures, SoCs have a high-performance CPU -- faster base clock speed with additional hardware for branching -- to support the irregular control and access behaviour of typical workloads; and a smaller CPU -- commonly with a lower base-clock frequency but with many more cores and support for longer vector instructions -- for the highly parallel workloads/tasks common in scientific computing.

 The SW26010 and ARM big.LITTLE type processors are current examples of how CPUs are treated as accelerators to achieve performance on modern supercomputers.
 The SW26010 CPU deployed in the Sunway TaihuLight supercomputer, contains high-performance cores known as Management Processing Elements (MPE), and low-powered Computer Processing Elements (CPE).